Cabin Run Covered Bridge

 The Cabin Run Covered Bridge is a historic covered bridge located in Point Pleasant, Plumstead Township, Bucks County, Pennsylvania.
 The bridge was built in 1871, and is 15 ft wide and has a length of 82 ft.
-The Town truss bridge crosses the Cabin Run (creek) downstream from the Loux Covered Bridge.
+The Town truss bridge crosses Cabin Run (creek) downstream from the Loux Covered Bridge.

 It was added to the National Register of Historic Places on December 1, 1980.